How to Promote Intimacy in a relationship?

 This desire to experience the feelings of deep connectedness is often the primary motivator for engagement in romantic relationships.
 Consequently, it’s not surprising that so many of us find ourselves in the conundrum of both desiring and resisting deep connection in our lives.

 Fortunately, despite these ambivalent feelings and desires, it is possible to bring greater intimacy (both in terms of quantity and quality) into our lives.

+Know the 10 Factors That Promote Intimacy in a Relationship.
 The experience of intimacy is not one that can be brought forth by demand but can be invited to arise when certain conditions are in place in a relationship.
 These conditions include: